Justin Albert

+Justin Thomas Albert OBE (born 19 February 1965) is a conservationist, educationalist, broadcaster, sustainable food and farming advocate, filmmaker, and the former head of National Trust for Wales.

+He is Vice President of Hay Festival and Member of the Hay Festival Council.

-In earlier years he was a multi award winning history and environmental filmmaker and television executive.
+In earlier years, he was a multi-award-winning history and environmental filmmaker and television executive.
 He is the son of lawyer Robert Alan Albert and filmmaker Revel Sarah Guest.

-He has a degree in law from the University of Buckingham and an honorary Masters in Arts from the University of Wales.
+He has a degree in law from the University of Buckingham and an honorary master's in arts from the University of Wales.